Ariannatopbjerg/project_one/README.md

 **X**: Jen

-### Communication protocols
+### Team Communication via:
-We are using Slack, Google meet, and office hours.
+Slack, Google Meet, and office hour breakout rooms.

 ## Selected topic
-We will be observing wildfires across the United States to see which parts of the United States has the highest frequency of fires.
+Wildfires across the United States between 1990 and 2015.

 ## Reason why we selected this topic
-Since wildfires are increasing in California compared to past years, we would like to see if other states/counties in this country are experiencing the same.
+The members of our team were all California residents in the bay area.
+We all experienced ashes raining from the sky, not being able to see the sun for days, and this topic touches us personally and peaks our interest to see if it's possible to predict future fires based on past fire data.

 ## Description of source of data
 This dataset is a sub-sample from [1.88 Million US Fires]( https://www.kaggle.com/rtatman/188-million-us-wildfires) combined with historical weather and vegetation data from the website Kaggle.